Scalable Server 01 Auto Scaling

 When a new image is created, you’ll need to create a new instance template first.

-Then, you need to go back to the instance group and edit it to use the new instance template.
+Then, you need to go back to the instance group

 This ensures that new instances launched in the future will use the updated template.